 Step 3: The profile will be installed and require you to restart the iPhone to apply the changes.
 After the reboot, you can go to Settings > General > Software Update to check if the software is up-to-date.

 What if you intend to upgrade to the newest iOS version?
-Don’t worry, you can your changes, simply go to Settings > General > Profile and find the tvOS Software Profile, then click on “Delete Profile” to delete the installed profile.
+Don’t worry, you can make changes, simply go to Settings > General > Profile and find the tvOS Software Profile, then click on “Delete Profile” to delete the installed profile.
 After that, reboot the iPhone and the latest version will be detected.

 Even though the iOS update has been deleted or disable on Settings, the iOS updates will still be automatically downloaded when your iPhone is connected with WiFi.
 For users who never want to receive the update notification, this option is advisable – to block the Apple software update domains on Router or Gateway connecting to the internet.
 The process various on different Router that you use.
 Here are the processes on how to do it: